seqscope/cartloader/docs/vignettes/subregion_tutorials/xenium.md

 n_factor=6,12                            # define number of factors in LDA training (comma-separated if multiple n-factor are applied)
 ```

-!!! info "How to Define Scaling Factors for Xenium"
+!!! info "How to Define Scaling Factors for Xenium?"

     The Xenium example data currently used here provides SGE in micrometer units.
-Use define scaling factor from coordinate to micrometer as 1.
+Define scaling factor from coordinate to micrometer as 1.

 ## SGE Format Conversion